hdgarrood/purescript-debugged/README.md

 - Provides the ability to diff expected vs actual structures in tests without having to write custom diffing logic for each new data type.
-- No expectation that the user should be able to "uneval" the result to produce the same value again, i.e. by giving the class a smaller and more clearly-defined purpose, it should hopefully help us to write uncontroversial instances for more types.
+- No expectation that the user should be able to "uneval" the result to produce the same value again; by giving the class a smaller and more clearly-defined purpose, it should hopefully help us to write uncontroversial instances for more types.

 The intention (if this experiment turns out to be successful) is that every data type of kind `Type` should have a `Debug` instance, so that you never get